Digitweaks/silvershop-product-images/README.md

 ## Template

-Add the ProductImages template to your Product template where you need the images to appear, Adapt the CSS if you don't use Bootstrap classes.
+Add the ProductImages template to your Product template where you need the images to appear.
+Adapt the CSS if you don't use Bootstrap classes.

 ```